erinkelsey/erin-kelsey/content/skills/Heroku/index.md

   - Netlify
   - Google Cloud Platform
   - Travis CI
-note: Heroku is changing their plan structure soon, and removing the free tier, so the practice projects above may not work anymore
+note: Heroku has changed their plan structure, removing the free tier, so some of the practice projects above may not work anymore
 ---